If you’re into spicy dishes with a rich, full taste, you’re going to love this green vegan curry with mushrooms.

-Authentic Thai green curry is made from green bird’s eye chillies, lemongrass, coriander, basil and galangal among other ingredients.
+Authentic Thai curry is made from green bird’s eye chillies, lemongrass, coriander, basil and galangal among other ingredients.

 box of mushrooms

 optional: 1/4 broccoli

 Chop the onion and lightly fry it in coconut oil until golden.

 Add the minced garlic.